There are 61 names in this directory beginning with the letter A.

 African American English is a widespread dialect of English spoken by individuals of genetic African descent.

-In syntax and semantics, an agent is an argument of certain types of verbs.
-More specifically, it is the subject noun that intentionally carries out the action of the verb. transitive verb: 'Peter' painted the house. intransitive verb: 'Francine' laughed out loud. ditransitive verb: The winter coats were donated to the homeless shelter by 'the sorority'.
+In syntax and semantics, the agent is the noun phrase, or argument that intentionally carries out the action of certain types of verbs.
+The examples below show 3 verb types with their respective 'agents' surrounded by apostrophes. transitive verb: 'Peter' painted the house. intransitive verb: 'Francine' laughed out loud. ditransitive verb: The winter coats were donated to the homeless shelter by 'the sorority'.

 Grammatical agreement is governed by the morphosyntactic constraints, or rules, of any given language.
 Agreement is most often marked by some type of an inflection on a word or words that are in agreement in terms of properties they both bear.
 For instance, Ecuadorian Kichwa, a verb must bear inflection showing the number of its subject. Ñuka ri -n -ni 1P go PRES 1P I go.
 In this example, the verb 'go' is marked with '1P', which shows its agreement with the subject, which is also '1P'.